EmployeeIssues.comU.S. Employee Rights in Plain English

 • Refusing to work when death or serious injury is an imminent danger, if all conditions that grant this worker right are met

 Such retaliation is form of illegal discrimination under the OSH Act and other laws enforced by OSHA.
 A worker who reasonably believes that his or her employer has discriminated against him or her for engaging in a protected activity, may seek relief through the nearest OSHA office or an attorney.
-But, it's a good idea for a worker to do so right away, because a 30-day statute of limitations applies in most cases.
+It's a good idea for such a worker to do so right away, because a 30-day statute of limitations applies in most cases.

-If OSHA fails to take appropriate action in a reported situation of imminent danger and a worker suffers injury because of it, then the worker may seek relief in a court of law through an attorney.
+Did you know?If OSHA fails to take appropriate action in a reported situation of imminent danger and a worker suffers injury because of it, then the worker may seek relief in a court of law.
+Consult an attorney about that.

-As indicated above, to file complaints, workers need only to reasonably believe that their employers are violating safety and health standards.
-(Workers don't need to know for sure, as that's OSHA's responsibility.
-But, it's not a good idea to file frivolous complaints.)
+As indicated above, to file complaints, workers need only to reasonably believe that their employers are violating safety and health standards; workers don't need to know for sure, as that's OSHA's responsibility.
+(But it's not a good idea to file frivolous complaints.)
 The same goes for workers to have the right to whistleblower and other retaliation protections.

 As also indicated above, states are allowed to establish their own safety and health standards with OSHA approval.
-If an OSHA-approved, state safety and health standard comes into play, OSHA will forward a worker's complaint to the enforcing state agency.
+If an OSHA-approved state safety and health standard comes into play, OSHA will forward a worker's complaint to the enforcing state agency.
 However, workers have the right to file complaints with both OSHA and an OSHA-approved state agency, or either.

-On November 15, 2007, the Occupational Safety and Health Administration published a new final rule that requires employers to pay for employee personal protective equipment (PPE) with few exceptions.
+Did you know?Occupational Safety and Health Administration standards require employers to pay for necessary employee personal protective equipment (PPE) with few exceptions.

 Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips